Clywedog Reservoir: Construction

 Construction of the dam started in 1963 and finished in 1967 after the passing of an act of Parliament, the Clywedog Reservoir Joint Authority Act 1963 (c. xxxi), ordering its creation to help prevent flooding of the River Severn in winter and to maintain its water levels in the summer.
+The main contractor for the works was Reed & Mallick and the scheme designer was Sir William Halcrow and Partners.
+The dam is of an unusual construction in that its curve is downstream, rather than upstream which is more common.
+The 11 concrete buttresses transfer loads primarily to the valley floor, rather than relying on the valley sides, where there were concerns over the load bearing capacity of the rocks.

 Local opposition was strong against the construction of the reservoir as it would result in the flooding of much of the Clywedog valley and the drowning of 615 acre of agricultural land.
-On top of several disruptions and protests, during construction in 1966 a bomb was detonated within the construction site, setting work back by almost two months.
-The political extremist group Mudiad Amddiffyn Cymru (MAC) was widely suspected of carrying out the bombing.
+On top of several disruptions and protests, the construction site's overhead cableway was destroyed in a bombing on 6 March 1966, causing £30,000 in damage and delaying construction of the dam by six months.
+The militant Welsh nationalist organisation Mudiad Amddiffyn Cymru (MAC) was widely suspected of carrying out the bombing.

 Operation

 The reservoir was opened in 1967 and has been in continuous usage since then, generally filling with water over the winter months and gradually releasing it during the summer months.
-The reservoir is currently owned and operated by Severn Trent (the successors to the Clywedog Reservoir Joint Authority) with oversight and regulation by Natural Resources Wales.
+The reservoir is currently owned and operated by Hafren Dyfrdwy (the successors to the Clywedog Reservoir Joint Authority) with oversight and regulation by Natural Resources Wales.
 Clywedog Sailing Club operates on the lake, and Powys County Council's Staylittle Outdoor Centre delivers a range of adventure education both on the water and in the surrounding area.The dam operating plant runs self-sufficiently from a 500 kW hydro-electric turbine.